Skip to content

 5. Timeline

-Instructional purpose: To present chronological time such as hours, days, months, and years.
+INSTRUCTIONAL PURPOSE: To present chronological time such as hours, days, months, and years.
 We can also show milestones in evolution, growth, or improvement, in a sequential manner.
-The screenshot given below shows the evolution of 6 Sigma over a period of time.

 6. Numbers/Process

-We use this interaction to explain the steps in a procedure or specific elements in a concept.
+INSTRUCTIONAL PURPOSE: To explain the steps in a procedure or elements in a concept.

-• This interactivity helps learners remember content easily.
-Let’s say there are 5 steps; if you number them, it becomes easy for the learnerto remember.
+• This kind of interactivity in eLearning courses promotes learner engagement, better understanding of concepts, and knowledge retention.
+Let’s say there are 5 steps; if you number them, it becomes easy for the learner to remember.

 • The components of this interactivity are numbers in tabs, content area, and instructions.